Best daily deals

 An aerial photo of the AKG K240 Studio semi-open headphones on an open book.

-• AKG K371: Costing just a bit more than the budget’s threshold ($157.97 at Amazon), these are an excellent sounding closed back headphones.
+• AKG K371: Costing just a bit more than the budget’s threshold ($176 at Amazon), these are excellent-sounding closed-back headphones.

-• Audio Technica ATH-M40x: For those looking to get the upgrade, this pair of headphones are the step up from the ATH-M30x, featuring a balanced sound signature for accurate sound reproduction for $119 at Amazon.
+• Audio Technica ATH-M40x: For those looking to upgrade, this pair of headphones is a step up from the ATH-M30x.
+It features a balanced sound signature for accurate sound reproduction for $99 at Amazon.

 • Grado SR60x: These headphones are still made in Brooklyn and yet sell for only $99 at Amazon.
 With a surprisingly comfortable on-ear fit, the lightweight headphones relay your audio on a nice wide soundstage.
-However, bass isn’t a major feature here, and the open backs limit case use.
+However, the bass isn’t a major feature here, and the open-backs limit case use.
 Still, these are worth a look.

-• JBL Live 660NC: Usually these sell for a few bucks above the $100 threshold ($169.95 at Amazon), but they offer some added active noise canceling alongside Bluetooth capabilities, which might be what you’re looking for.
+• JBL Live 660NC: Usually, these sell for a few bucks above the $100 threshold ($149 at Amazon), but they offer some added active noise canceling alongside Bluetooth capabilities, which might be what you’re looking for.

-• Pioneer HDJ-CUE1BT: With the flexibility of wired or wireless connectivity, this no frills set of headphones is oriented towards DJs with articulating ear cups, and onboard mics.
+• Pioneer HDJ-CUE1BT: With the flexibility of wired or wireless connectivity, this no-frills set of headphones is oriented toward DJs with articulating ear cups and onboard mics.
 It sells for $99 at Amazon.

-• Sennheiser HD 280 Pro: This pair of headphones attenuates external noise effectively and has a very neutral-leaning frequency response perfect for mixing.
-Though some people find the clamping force of the headband a bit intense.
-Find it for $79.95 at Amazon.
+• Sennheiser HD 280 Pro: This pair of headphones attenuates external noise effectively and has a very neutral-leaning frequency response that is perfect for mixing.
+However, some people find the clamping force of the headband a bit intense.
+Find it for $87 at Amazon.

 • Sennheiser HD 350BT: Not the newest kid on the block, the HD 350BT still offers some ANC and a solid selection of codecs.
-Some folks find the ears cups don’t have enough room to fit properly as over-ears.
-Still, for Sennheiser quality sound check it out for $69.95 at Amazon.
+Some folks find the ear cups don’t have enough room to fit properly as over-ears.
+Still, for Sennheiser quality sound, check it out for $86 at Amazon.

-• Sennheiser HD 559: These open back headphones have Sennheiser’s signature good sound and comfortable fit, selling for $79.16 at Amazon.
+• Sennheiser HD 559: These open-back headphones have Sennheiser’s signature good sound and comfortable fit.
+They sell for on the product’s website.

-• Skullcandy Hesh ANC: For the bass fans out there, these offer exaggerated bass frequencies, noise cancelling, and wired or Bluetooth connectivity for a low price of $85.99 at Amazon.
+• Skullcandy Hesh ANC: For the bass fans out there, these offer exaggerated bass frequencies, noise canceling, and wired or Bluetooth connectivity for a low price of $85.99 at Amazon.

 Hold up!
 Something’s different: